Finding new ways to improve plant maintenance is always on the mind of every maintenance manager.

-Creating a plant maintenance program basically comes down to selecting and implementing one or two maintenance strategies you plan to use.
+Creating a plant maintenance program comes down to selecting and implementing the right mix of maintenance strategies you plan to use.
 Before you make your choice, make sure you have the support from upper management and enough resources to implement and run the chosen strategy.

 1-Do you also serve in your CMMS system, template measurments with diagrams and photo or technical wievs ,

 such as if you measure the thicknes of a fan blade from many points periodicaly and gives comments about the future,

 and also avalibilty on mobile

 2-Do you have work permit system(for saftey side) with work orders,